Pandava: Exile and incognito period

 During the 12 years of exile in the forest, they prepared for war.
-Arjuna performed penance and won the entire gamut of celestial weapons (Divyastras) as boons from the Gods.
-They spent the 13th year in Agyaata Vaasa masquerading as peasants in the service of the royal family of Virata, the king of Matsya.
+Arjuna performed penance and won the entire gamut of celestial weapons (Divyastras) as boons from the gods.
+They spent the 13th year in ajnatavasa masquerading as peasants in the service of the royal family of Virata, the king of Matsya.
 Upon completion of the terms of the last bet, the Pandavas returned and demanded that their kingdom be rightfully returned to them.
 Duryodhana refused to yield Indraprastha.
 For the sake of peace and to avert a disastrous war, Krishna proposed that if Hastinapura agrees to give the Pandavas only five villages named Indraprastha (Delhi), Swarnprastha (Sonipat), Panprastha (Panipat), Vyaghrprastha (Baghpat) and Tilprastha (Tilpat) if these five villages given they would be satisfied and would make no more demands.
 Duryodhana vehemently refused, commenting that he would not part even with land as much as the point of a needle.
 Thus the stage was set for the great war, for which the epic of Mahabharata is known most of all.

 Krishna's help to Pandavas

 Five Pandavas in Wayang form.
-From left to right: Bheema, Arjuna, Yudhishthira, Nakula and Sahadeva.
+From left to right: Bhima, Arjuna, Yudhishthira, Nakula and Sahadeva.
 Indonesia Museum, Jakarta.

 Krishna, being a well-wisher of the Pandavas, helped them in various ways during the time of their ordeals.
 When the Kurukshetra war was going to be held, both Arjuna on behalf of the Pandavas, and Duryodhana on behalf of the Kauravas, went to Krishna to seek help.

 Duryodhana reached first and Arjuna was just behind him.
 They entered Krishna's room and found him sleeping.
 Duryodhana sat on a raised chair near Krishna's head and Arjuna sat near Krishna's feet closing his hands.

 When Krishna woke up, he saw Arjuna first and asked him about the purpose of his visit.
 Then he found Duryodhana sitting next to him, and asked him the same question.
 Krishna was then told that war was going to be held and Arjuna and Duryodhana had come to him seeking his military help.
 To this Krishna replied that he had seen Arjuna first and so he would give him priority, and asked what he needed.
 He gave Arjuna two options – either his army of 100,000 soldiers or Krishna himself who shall not fight in the war.
 To this Arjuna immediately opted for Krishna for his help and thus Duryodhana was given Krishna's army.
 Duryodhana was very satisfied to have received a huge army.